Why Everyone Says “Provecho” in Mexico (And What It Means for Your Trip)

 Want to join in?
 Just say “Provecho!” if you see someone eating—or “Gracias!” if someone says it to you.
 Travelers who drop it get instant local respect.
 Try it at a market stall; you’ll see smiles.

-Why It Matters for Your Oaxaca Trip
+Why It Matters for Your Mexico Trip

 Provecho!
 Your Turn